Seeing the perspective of a veteran cross-cultural missionary in an interview with that person can give you interesting insights

 (more than just a single 10-day mission trip)?

-they were there included?
+they were there?

-Was the interview reported as being done face-to-face, via FaceTime, Skype, Zoom, or
+Was the interview reported as being done face-to-face, via FaceTime, Skype, Zoom, or phone rather than by email?

 Does the report meet minimum length requirements?